jtod/Sigma16/docs/src/userguide.md

 ### cmp

+The **compare** instruction *cmp Ra,Rb* performs both an integer (two's complement) and a natural (binary) comparison of the operands.
+The results are indicated in several of the flags in the condition code register, which is R15.

 ## Transfer of control

 ### jump

+The **jump** instruction *jump disp[Ra]* transfers control to the instruction in memory at the effective address *disp+Ra*.

 ### jumpf

+The **jump if false** instruction *jumpf Rd,disp[Ra]* checks the Boolean value of Rd.
+If this is *false*, the instruction transfers control to the instruction in memory at the effective address *disp+Ra*; otherwise the instruction does nothing.

 ### jumpt

+The **jump if true** instruction *jumpf Rd,disp[Ra]* checks the Boolean value of Rd.
+If this is *true*, the instruction transfers control to the instruction in memory at the effective address *disp+Ra*; otherwise the instruction does nothing.

 ### jumpc0

+The **jump if condition code bit is 0** instruction *jumpc0 k,disp[Ra]* checks the value of bit k in R15, which is the condition code register.
+If this bit is *0*, then the instruction transfers control to the instruction in memory at the effective address *disp+Ra*; otherwise the instruction does nothing.

 ### jumpc1

+The **jump if condition code bit is 1** instruction *jumpc1 k,disp[Ra]* checks the value of bit k in R15, which is the condition code register.
+If this bit is *1*, then the instruction transfers control to the instruction in memory at the effective address *disp+Ra*; otherwise the instruction does nothing.

 ### jal

+The **jump and link** instruction *jal Rd,disp[Ra]* loads the address of the following instruction into the destination register Rd, and transfers control to the instruction in memory at the effective address *disp+Ra*.

+The value loaded into Rd is the address of the instruction that immediately follows the jal.
+This instruction is used for calling procedures or functions: the effective address is the location of the procedure, and the return address is in Rd.
+The procedure can then return by jumping to the return address, e.g. with *jump 0[Rd]*.

 ### Aliases for conditional jumps